Books about Listening

 When it comes to listening, I think one of the most integral connections we can have with another person is empathy.
 Often, we listen to someone else's pain or suffering but we don't know what to do.
 We want to offer our own experience of the same suffering or tell them what we think they should do to cope, but that isn't what the person is after.

 It's a common thread throughout this list of books about listening, but it's worth repeating that being there is enough.
 Make a cup of tea, prepare a nice meal, but just be with the person and listen.
 A lot of this isn't rocket science but I think we have forgotten about the importance of compassionate awareness, just literally sharing a space with someone.
+Ask yourself - are you listening?
+Are you present and aware and not lost in your own internal thought merry-go-round.

 Withholding the desire to give advice or to judge is one of the tips that David Rakel, founder of the program of integrative medicine at Wisconsin University, making this a useful book on active listening.
 He also highlights the importance of looking at someone when they talk, which sounds simple but is an often overlooked communication skill; it's been proven to help both mentally and physically, as you are acknowledging the speaker's pain.

 The author is also able to list examples from his own career of how he has used his listening skills, and is humble enough to share those times that he didn't and how he learned from this.
-It's an especially useful book for those in caring professions such as medicine and social work etc One of the things he does talk about which I found useful is how to avoid burnout - the listener needs to look after themselves as well.
+It's an especially useful book for those in caring professions such as medicine and social work etc and one of the things he does talk about which I found useful is how to avoid burnout - the listener needs to look after themselves as well.
 Compassionate care starts with self-care.

 This book is a mixture of practical advice, backed up by scientific research and personal experience, to help anyone who wants to be a better, deeper, more engaged listener.
 It recommends a variety of mindfulness techniques, helping you to remain present with listeners.
 And the loving-kindness meditation that is included is especially useful for increasing empathy.